Sampling regional cuisine is one of my favorite things to do when traveling somewhere new.

 Aside from the variety available at all price ranges, much of what makes a foodie trip to New York a must-do is its variety of cuisines.

 Pick almost any location on this list and I bet you’ll find a top-notch restaurant in New York City serving food from that region.

 USA: Experience a perfect blend of fast and fancy at Walt Disney World

 No, I’m not kidding.
 Disney World is absolutely a top 10 destination for food travel!

-Take Victoria & Albert’s at the Grand Floridian Resort for example, which earned the coveted AAA 5 Diamond rating for the 17th year in a row in 2017.
+For example, Victoria & Albert’s at the Grand Floridian Resort earned the coveted AAA 5 Diamond rating for the 17th year in a row in 2017.

 Lastly, it should be no surprise that Disney World is an expert at theme restaurants.

 From Cinderella’s Royal Table, where you can dine in the classic princess’ castle to the Sci-Fi Dine-in Theatre, even if the food is just ok, you’re guaranteed to have a great time.

 Where are your favorite destinations for food travel?

 I’d love to hear all about your food tours across the globe.
 Let me know where you’ve traveled to for the love of all things culinary in the comments.